crajcan/the_rust_programming_language/notes.md

 1. Fn - the closure can only capture values by immutable reference (&T)
 2. FnMut - the closure can capture by immutable or mutable reference (&mut T)
-3. FnOnce - the closure can capture by value (T), a.k.a. take owernship via a move.
+3. FnOnce - the closure can capture by immutable or mutable reference, and consume values it has taken ownership of (drop or give ownership to some other context).

 The compiler will capture each variable in the least restrictive manner possible on a variable by variable basis.

-`move` keyword forces closures to take ownership of the values it uses from the environment.
+`move` keyword forces closures to take ownership of the values it uses from the environment **on creation**.
 Useful for passing a closure to a new thread and having it take some piece of data with it.

 ```
 fn main() {